 It doesn’t matter if a business has ten employees, a hundred, or a thousand.
 Changing the way employees do things is always disruptive.
 The goal of change management is to minimize that disruption as much as possible while simultaneously maximizing employees’ adoption of whatever new systems are being put in place.

 As a business grows, one of the most common internal changes is implementing new technology.
-CRM systems like Salesforce, cloud-based document creation and management tools like G Suite and Office 365, or even migrating to a VoIP phone system.
+CRM systems like Salesforce, cloud-based document creation and management tools like Google Workspace and Office 365, or even migrating to a VoIP phone system.
 Each of these tools require planning and preparation before implementing.

 When businesses don’t have a change management strategy, they’re playing with fire.
 Too many organizations have spent tremendous amounts of time and money to select and purchase new technology, only to have the implementation crash and burn because they didn’t have a plan in place for managing change.